The story of Adam and Eve directly challenges the current conviction that reason is an infallible mechanism for the

 And God said, Let there be a firmament in the midst […]

 It is amusing to say the least to read Hillary’s book Hard Choices.
-She must have thought she could be like Obama and write a book for blacks and get the black vote.
-Hillary thought […]
+She must have thought she could be like Obama and write a book for blacks and get the black vote. […]

 Co-founder of the men’s movement, former enfant terrible of American philosophers, bestselling author and trapeze artist: at age 83 Sam Keen is adding another layer to his already impressive resume: written with his son Gifford, Prodigal Father Wayward Son, is the definitive roadmap to reconciliation between fathers and sons.
 Intellectual Conservative has an exclusive […]

 In a dark room one must lift an oil lamp as high as possible to get the greatest use from the light.
-Similarly, to reason clearly one must start with a law or […]
+Similarly, to reason clearly one must start with a […]